Constanza

 The closet door swung open.

-As Constanza scrambled to her feet, Mel tried to hold Lyric back, but Lyric was hysterical.
+As Constanza scrambled to her feet, Mel again tried to hold Lyric back, but Lyric was hysterical.
 She slapped Mel, lunged for Constanza’s bun, and started yanking.
 Constanza managed to stand fully and rammed Lyric into the nearby dresser.

 By now, a crowd had gathered at the doorway.
-Someone shouted, “Yo, move, move!” and pushed through the onlookers — it was the guy whose room they were fighting in, rushing in to break it up.
+Someone shouted, “Yo, move, move!” and pushed through the onlookers.
+It was the guy whose room they were fighting in, rushing in to break it up.

 The two of them hit the floor in a tangled mess.
 Lyric, still gripping Constanza’s hair, started kicking wildly, trying to land a hit.
 Desperate to break free, Constanza swung blindly.
 Two punches landed, hard, against Lyric’s face, and her grip finally loosened.